cbworden/shake-doc/shakemap_archives.rst

 In planning and coordinating emergency response, utilities, local government, and other organizations are best served by conducting training exercises based on realistic earthquake situations--ones similar to those they are most likely to face.
 ShakeMap Scenario earthquakes can fill this role.
-Scenario ShakeMaps can be used to examine exposure of structures, lifelines, utilities, and transportation corridors to specified potential earthquakes.
+They can also be used to examine exposure of structures, lifelines, utilities, and transportation corridors to specified potential earthquakes.

 The September, 2015, `Report to NEHRP Agencies from the Advisory Committee on Earthquake Hazards Reduction (ACHER) <http://nehrp.gov/pdf/2015ACEHRReportFinal.pdf>`_,
-recommends:
+notes:

     *USGS Recommendation 4 - ACEHR recommends the USGS expand earthquake scenario development in conjunction with stakeholder engagement in order to examine